bpype/blender-studio-pipeline/docs/pipeline-overview/introduction.md

 * Infrastructure setup (how to build a studio IT from scratch)

 For "external" tools like Flamenco or Kitsu, the idea is to explain the specific use or customization we do a Blender Studio and refer to the official documentation for the rest.
 For example: "Install Kitsu by following the official guide".

+## License and Credits

+All software available as part of the Blender Studio Tools is released under the GNU General Public License v2 or later.
+A comprehensive list of authors and contributors is available in the [AUTHORS file](https://projects.blender.org/studio/blender-studio-pipeline/src/branch/main/AUTHORS) in the git repository.